On fibrations of Lie groupoids: Introduction

-The study of extension in Lie groupoids is originally motivated by the study of Gromov--Witten theory of orbifolds (\cite{Chen-Ruan2002}) in terms of orbifold groupoids (i.e. proper \'etale Lie groupoids).
+The study of Lie groupoid fibrations is originally motivated by the study of Gromov--Witten theory of orbifolds (\cite{Chen-Ruan2002}) in terms of orbifold groupoids (i.e. proper \'etale Lie groupoids).
 This is due to an alternative view of \eqref{eqn_gpext}: roughly speaking, $\sf G$ may be thought as a family of $\sf A$ parameterized by $\sf K$.
 In the Gromov--Witten theory of orbifolds, it is inevitable to consider families of curves parameterized by the Deligne--Mumford moduli spaces which are Lie groupoids (cf. \cite{Chen-Li-Wang2016}).
 This issue will be addressed in \cite{Chen-Du-Ono}.
-Note that, in this case, when $\sf K$ is a point, $\A$ is the groupoid $\sf{Mor}(\Sigma, M)$ of morphisms from an orbifold surface to a symplectic orbifold $\sf M$, which is partialy studied in \cite{Chen-Du-Wang2017a}.
-Apparently, similar issues appear once one studies moduli spaces which involve orbifolds.

-Another interesting case is to consider the symplectic extension.
-Suppose that we have a groupoid extension given by \eqref{eqn_gpext}, one may ask when $\G$ can be a symplectic orbifold if $\sf A$ and $\sf K$ are symplectic orbifolds.
-This will be explained in Section \ref{S 6}.
+Another interesting case is to consider the symplectic orbifold groupoid fibrations.
+Suppose that we have a locally topological product Lie groupoid fibration given by \eqref{eqn_gpext}, one may ask when will $\G$ be a symplectic orbifold if both $\sf A$ and $\sf K$ are symplectic orbifolds.
+We explain this issue in Section \ref{S 6}.
 Furthermore, it is natural to ask the relations among the Gromov--Witten invariants of $\sf A,K$ and $\sf G$.
-For instance, Tang and Tseng (\cite{Tang-Tseng2014}) studied some special cases of that $\sf G$ is an \'etale gerbe over a symplectic orbifold $\sf K$.
-We will be studied the Gromov-Witten theory for general fibrations in the future.
+For instance, Tang and Tseng (\cite{Tang-Tseng2014a,Tang-Tseng2016}) studied some special cases of that $\sf G$ is an \'etale gerbe over a symplectic orbifold $\sf K$.
+We will study the Gromov--Witten theory for general fibrations in the future.
+Finally, as an application, we study the structure of certain morphism groupoids of morphisms to a locally topological product Lie groupoid fibrations in Section \ref{S 7}.

+In \cite{Buss-Meyer2016}, A. Buss and R. Meyer introduced and studied topological groupoid fibrations.
+It would be interesting to study locally topological product Lie groupoid fibrations in the frame work of topological groupoid fibrations.
+In this paper, we focus on Lie groupoids.